zeroluck/docs/sources/admin-guide/configuration/index.md

 ![Add Attribute Screen](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_attribute_add.png)

 * _Name:_ This field defines the name of the custom attribute which must be unique in the Gluu Server LDAP tree.

-* _SAML1 URI:_ This field contains the SAML1 URI for the custom attribute.
+* _SAML1 URI:_ This field contains the SAML1 uri for the custom attribute.

-* _SAML2 URI:_ This field contains the SAML2 URI for the custom attribute.
+* _SAML2 URI:_ This field contains the SAML2 uri for the custom attribute.

 * _Display Name:_ This display name can be anything that is human readable.

 * _Type:_ The attribute type should be selected from the drop-down menu.
   There are four attribute types supported by Gluu:
   1. Text
   2. Numeric
   3. Photo
   4. Date

 * _Edit Type:_ This field defines the user who has access to edit the specific attribute.